paabloduraan/pabii-s-salon/README.md

 - [ ] Animation of chair spinning around at end w client (finished look)
 - [ ] Animations/drawings needed: (SVG??)
 - [ ] scissors, dyes, paint brushes that the stylist holds/places them on the ‘cloud’,  any other styling supplies
-- [ ] Paint bucket pouring color over hair
+- [Abby ] Paint bucket pouring color over hair

 ## TaskTracker